-In addition, when the position of the control points for the Rect patch in the Geometry Layout Area is modified, the diagonal white dotted smart guide, which corresponds to the aspect ratio of the source image based on its UV coordinates, is also displayed.
+In addition, when the position of the control points for the Rectangle patch in the Geometry Layout Area is modified, the diagonal white dotted smart guide, which corresponds to the aspect ratio of the source image based on its UV coordinates, is also displayed.

-To add custom guidelines, right-click in the Patch Editor layout area and select Guideline Editor from the drop-down menu.
+To add custom guidelines, right-click in the Patch Editor layout area and select Guideline Editor from the dropdown menu.
 In the dialog box, do one of the following:

 - Create the guideline grid by entering the number of Columns and Rows and pressing the Add Grid button.